 - Look at all the thoughts on the board, discuss them with the team and come up with actions that they are going to take.

-Hopefully, these examples have provided you with some inspiration for running your next remote retrospective.
 At RealtimeBoard, we’ve created a whiteboard app you can use in Jira Cloud and Confluence Server that helps keep everyone in your team on the same page.
-Check out RealtimeBoard in the Atlassian Marketplace today and keep up the great teamwork!
+Check out RealtimeBoard in the Atlassian Marketplace!